Breathtaking Photos of Tonga’s Whale Swimming Experiences

 9. An Underwater Connection

 What is it like to get so close to a whale that it looks at you?
 And how big are their eyes?!
 “It’s roughly the size of a tennis ball.
-It feels unreal, they move the eyes slowly but when an animal that size puts attention on you it feels very humbling and there’s some unspoken connection there.
+It feels unreal, they move their eyes slowly but when an animal that size puts attention on you it feels very humbling and there’s some unspoken connection there.
 Both of you are interested in each other, but there’s a communication gap that we still haven’t crossed.”

 10. Every Whale Swim is Different

 Finally, here’s an insight into the whale swim that the Tonga Pocket Guide team experienced where Ivan and Amanda were there to capture the action.
 Ivan explains what happened that day: “We got a report about a group of playful whales and that another boat got a good swim with them.
 We got there and went in the water with them – the group consisted of four subadult whales (two males and two females) which were showing very playful, non-competitive behaviour.
-They seemed to just be having fun with themselves as well as with us – they were very tolerable of swimmers in their social zone.
+They seemed to just be having fun with themselves as well as with us – they were very tolerant of swimmers in their social zone.
 Mostly they were busy interacting with each other, “dancing” through the water, but they also stayed with us and allowed us to be a witness to their show.
 Water was very clear that day and the images we got were some of the best of the whole season.”

 Check out their website, Underwater States, for more dreamy images and videos to get you excited about seeing whales in their natural element.
 Plus, for more tips on planning your whale swim in Tonga, head to The Guide to Whale Swimming in Tonga or check out more beautiful shots in our Photography category.